Kelly0604/BIOSTAT_FINAL/README.md

 **Class - IsHeartDisease**

 - Output whether the patient is likely to get a heart disease.
+Positive when larger than 50%, negative when smaller than 50%.
+Percentage of possibility of diagnosing will also be returned.

 - Provide warning if the patient is considered likely diagnosing heart disease.